 95% of marketers that have integrated their digital marketing channels say it’s been effective.
 And the marketers that get the best results are nearly eight times more likely than their peers to be actively working to integrate their message across sales, marketing, and customer service departments.

-When your teams work together, your leads get a better experience and it pays off.
+When your teams work together and build trust, your leads get a better experience—and it pays off.

 Creating and following an integrated marketing plan does take a big commitment and some real work.
 Technology can make the process a little easier though.
 If you’d like some more information on how Hive9 can simplify the process of creating an integrated marketing plan, let us show you how it works.Icon made by Freepik from www.flaticon.com is licensed under CC BY 3.0